The Most Expensive Appliances to Run in the UK: 2026 Cost Rankings

 Published 10th February 2026

-In this article, we rank the most expensive appliances to run in a typical UK home, using the current average electricity rate of approximately 24.5p per kWh under the Q1 2026 energy price cap.
-These costs assume typical usage patterns for an average household.
+So I've ranked the worst offenders in a typical UK home, using the current electricity rate of about 24.5p per kWh under the Q1 2026 energy price cap.
+These assume normal usage -- not leaving everything on 24/7, just real-life patterns.

 1. Tumble Dryer: Around £130 to £180 Per Year

-Heat pump tumble dryers are significantly more efficient, using about 2 kWh per cycle.
-While they cost more upfront, the energy savings often pay for the difference within two to three years.
-If you are replacing your dryer, a heat pump model is well worth the extra investment.
+Heat pump dryers use roughly half the energy -- about 2 kWh per cycle.
+They cost more to buy, but the savings pay for themselves in two to three years.
+If your current dryer is on its last legs, a heat pump model is a no-brainer.

 2. Electric Heater: £100 to £350+ Per Year

-Portable electric heaters are some of the most power-hungry devices in any home.
-A standard 2kW fan heater running for four hours a day during the colder months (roughly October to March, about 180 days) will use approximately 1,440 kWh over the winter.
+Portable electric heaters are absolute electricity vampires.
+A standard 2kW fan heater running four hours a day through the cold months -- October to March, roughly 180 days -- will gobble up about 1,440 kWh over winter.

 3. Electric Oven: Around £80 to £120 Per Year